+Repair category

-Repair category 1 Notes Fitted floor coverings restricted our inspection.
-There is staining around the base of the shower trays consistent with prior or intermittent spillage/leakage.
-These areas will require to be further investigated and repairs actioned as required.
+Notes Elevated moisture levels were noted to the floor at the base of the shower enclosure indicative of spillage/leakage.
+The concealed areas will require to be investigated further and repairs completed as required.
 It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
-Waterproof seals in sanitary areas will require continued and careful attention as part of a normal programme of routine maintenance.
+The waterproof seals in sanitary areas will require continued and careful attention as part of a normal programme of routine maintenance.